Skip to content

 Cortisol follows a circadian pattern: it should peak within 30 minutes of waking (the cortisol awakening response), providing the surge of energy and alertness you need to start your day.
 From there, it declines gradually through the afternoon and reaches its lowest point around midnight, allowing melatonin to rise and deep sleep to take hold.

 In Stage 1 HPA dysregulation, cortisol stays elevated all day and into the night.
-Patients feel "wired but tired" — anxious during the day, unable to shut off at night.
+People feel "wired but tired" — anxious during the day, unable to shut off at night.
 They gain weight around the midsection because cortisol drives visceral fat storage.
 Their immune system shifts toward chronic inflammation.
 Their gut lining begins to erode because cortisol suppresses secretory IgA, the first line of mucosal defense.

 In Stage 2, the rhythm becomes erratic — low in the morning (can't wake up), spiking unpredictably in the afternoon, rising at night when it should be falling.
 DHEA, cortisol's regenerative counterpart, starts to decline as the adrenals shunt all resources toward survival hormones.
 Libido drops.
 Recovery from exercise takes days instead of hours.
 Brain fog becomes a daily companion.

 In Stage 3 — full HPA suppression — cortisol flatlines.
 The system has downregulated.
 Not because the adrenals are "exhausted" (the term "adrenal fatigue" is technically inaccurate), but because the signaling axis has adapted to chronic overload by turning the volume down on everything.
-Patients in this stage cannot tolerate even minor stressors.
+People in this stage cannot tolerate even minor stressors.
 They sleep ten hours and wake depleted.
 Depression settles in — not the sadness kind, but the empty, flat, nothing-matters kind.

 Sympathetic Dominance: The Modern Epidemic